NoraCodes/sbrain/README.md

 SBrain source code consists of text characters.
 Executable code consists of unsigned integers of six bits.
 A transliterator converts the source code to executable code by a one-to-one mapping, with two exceptions.
 The first is noted in the entry for instruction 31 (@), which is a metacharacter in certain circumstances.
 The second is the comment character, #.
 All data between # characters, including those characters, is ignored by the transliterator.

+The first eight instructions are the standard brainf--- instructions. **Any brainf--- program is a valid SBrain program and should behave in the same way as in a standard, semantically equivalent brainf--- interpreter.**

 Decimal | Code  | Semantics
 --------|-------|----------
        0|      <|Decrement `data_p`